eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 ''''''''''''''''''''''''''

-You can build and install the required libraries needed to develop your applications using Cyclone DDS in a few simple steps.
+You can build and install the required libraries needed to develop your applications using Cyclone DDS in a few simple steps, as shown below:

 .. code-block:: bash